 - Your lifestyle: Are you a clean freak who has their rugs washed every week, or are you one who can go for months?
 If you are the latter, perhaps consider one made of a material that does not trap dirt easily.

 - What room the rug will go in: Depending on the room you'll have the rug, you may need a long one, narrow one, wide one or other peculiar shapes.
-When it comes to the feel, overly fluffy and soft rugs may be great for the bedroom, but perhaps not the living room.
+When it comes to the feel, overly fluffy and soft rugs may be great for the bedroom, but perhaps not the living room or bathroom.

 There may be other considerations, but the most important one is perhaps the material used to make the rug.